“Some people call these Molasses Krinkles because the tops of the cookies split during baking.” – Calla Ferre

 - Cream shortening, sugar and egg.
 Add in molasses.
 Sift together flour, baking soda, ginger, cloves and cinnamon.
 Add two mixtures and mix until well blended.

 - Roll into balls and dip in granulated sugar.
-Bake at 350 degrees for 15-20 minutes.
+Bake at 350 degrees for 15 to 20 minutes.

 1940s Recipe – Jeanie Marx